standardgalactic/zet/papers.md

 ## Talks

-### How can you trust formally verified software?
+<h3>How can you trust formally verified software?</h3>

-A gradually evolving series of talks about my work on creating correct formal specifications (when there are multiple implementations already in existence).
+_A gradually evolving series of talks about my work on creating correct formal specifications (when there are multiple implementations already in existence).
-Reinforces the idea of having multiple users of a single specification and includes a short version of the FMCAD16, CAV16 and OOPSLA17 talks.
+Reinforces the idea of having multiple users of a single specification and includes a short version of the FMCAD16, CAV16 and OOPSLA17 talks._

   - High Performance Embedded and Distributed Systems (HiPEDS) seminar series
     <br>